im-luka/tesla-clone/README.md

 Create Firebase project and import provided `tesla-data.json` file in realtime database.

-Create `.env` file at the root of the project named `REACT_APP_API` and assign your Firebase realtime database key.
+Create `.env` file at the root of the project with variable `REACT_APP_API` and assign your Firebase realtime database key to it.

 Run `npm start` and enjoy!